Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Some will have been started by other coaches or marketing consultants with the sole purpose of promoting themselves and their offerings.
-Others will be poorly moderated and so overloaded with promotions that you will find it hard to get a sensible discussion or comment.
+Others will be poorly moderated and so overloaded with uncensored promotions that you will find it hard to find an opportunity for a sensible discussion or comment.
 I know I've joined and quickly left several of these.

-The key to an effective and valuable forum is how well it is moderated so it encourages conversations yet controls excessive promotions.
+The key to an effective and valuable coaching forum is how well it is moderated so it encourages useful coaching conversations and controls excessive promotions.

 You only have to murmur that you need help with your marketing and you'll attract a bunch of self-appointed life coach marketing gurus promising to teach you this or that fail-safe magic bullet to get your lots of clients (sometimes at great expense).
 Unfortunately many of these marketing people have no understanding or idea of how to market life coaching.

 If you are thinking of outsourcing your marketing and engaging a marketing consultant, do check that they have successfully worked with coaches.
 Check that the marketing method they teach is something you enjoy, or at least find a pleasurable challenge, rather than one that may cause you stress and may not get the results you need.
 One size definitely doesn't fit all when it comes to a life coach marketing plan.

 Read about the research I suggest you do before engaging a marketing coach or consultant to help with your life coach marketing plan.
 It could save you stress and $$.